celestiaorg/CIPs/cips/cip-6-second-blocks.md

 1. Documentation and APIs related to block time and block production MUST be updated to reflect this change.

+1. The `ttl-num-blocks` parameter in the mempool configuration SHALL be increased from 5 to 12.
+This change is necessary to maintain consistency with the new block time and ensure that transactions remain in the mempool for a similar duration as before.
+    1. Current default: `ttl-num-blocks = 5`
+    1. New default: `ttl-num-blocks = 12`

+1. This change SHALL be implemented alongside the block time reduction to ensure consistent behavior of the mempool across the network upgrade.

+1. All validator nodes MUST update their configuration files to reflect this new `ttl-num-blocks` value before the agreed-upon implementation block height.

 ## Rationale

 The rationale for this change is to increase the throughput of the Celestia network by doubling the number of blocks produced per unit of time.
 This will reduce the time it takes for transactions to be finalized and improve the overall user experience on the network.

+The increase in `ttl-num-blocks` from 5 to 12 is necessary to maintain consistent mempool behavior with the new block time.
+This change ensures that transactions remain in the mempool for approximately 72 seconds (12 blocks * 6 seconds), which closely matches the previous behavior of about 60 seconds (5 blocks * 12 seconds).

 ## Backwards Compatibility

-This is a breaking network upgrade and will require all participants to update their software to accommodate the new block time.
+This is a breaking network upgrade and will require all participants to update their software to accommodate the new block time and `ttl-num-blocks`.
 The change in block time will not be backward compatible with the existing network, and all participants MUST be compliant by the agreed-upon implementation block height.

 ## Test Cases